lgeurts/lgeurts.github.io/_posts/2021-11-09-why-i-decided-to-limit-my-social-presence.md

 Something to **think about**.
 Since we have a **limited quota of time** in this world, why not rather spend that on things and people we find fun, that bring joy in our life and that keep us productive?

 So.
-I hope you'll understand and **don’t feel offended** if I don’t follow on social media; it’s nothing personal.
+I hope you will understand and **don’t feel offended** if I don’t follow on social media; it’s nothing personal.
 It's for the good of me, and you.